 Background

 Access to treatments for neglected tropical diseases (NTDs) is currently based primarily on philanthropic donations.
-These donations, such as for schistosomiasis, have significantly contributed to decreased endemicity around the globe and remain necessary to ensure access for targeted populations.
-For example, our provision of up to 250 million praziquantel tablets per year, through our partnership with the World Health Organization (WHO), enabled the treatment of schistosomiasis in nearly 700 million patients, mainly school-aged children, as of 2007 onwards.
+These donations, such as for schistosomiasis, have significantly contributed to decreased endemicity of NTDs around the globe and remain necessary to ensure access for targeted populations.
+For example, our provision of up to 250 million praziquantel tablets per year, through our partnership with the World Health Organization (WHO), enabled the treatment of schistosomiasis in over 800 million patients, mainly school-aged children, as of 2007 onwards.

-Aimed at eliminating 20 NTDs, the 2021-2030 WHO NTD Roadmap raises the bar and underlines the need for additional interventions to meet this ambition, including new treatments to address remaining unmet medical needs and populations, development of sensitive diagnostics, infrastructures for WASH (Water, Sanitation and Hygiene) and disease awareness creation in communities as part of behavioral change initiatives.
-Reaching elimination of schistosomiasis also means that all populations at risk, including preschool-aged children and adults, need to be treated, as outlined in the WHO’s new treatment guidelines.
+Aimed at eliminating 21 NTDs, the 2021-2030 WHO NTD Roadmap raises the bar and underlines the need for additional interventions to meet this ambition, including new treatments to address remaining unmet medical needs and populations, development of sensitive diagnostics, infrastructures for WASH (Water, Sanitation and Hygiene) and disease awareness creation in communities as part of behavioral change initiatives.
+Reaching elimination of schistosomiasis also means that all populations at risk, including preschool-aged children and adults, need to be treated, as outlined in the WHO’s new treatment guidelines on control and elimination of human schistosomiasis.

-In this context, innovative access models to provide additional medicines and interventions are prerequisites to ensure long-term sustainable and equitable access at country level, strengthening country ownership and empowerment in the fight against NTDs.
+In this context, innovative access models to provide additional medicines and interventions are prerequisites to ensure long-term sustainable and equitable access at country level, strengthening country ownership and empowerment in the fight against NTDs including schistosomiasis.

 Waltz Johannes 2022 Us